DmitriySalnikov/godot_debug_draw_3d/addons/debug_draw_3d/README.md

 * FPS Graph
 * Custom Graphs

+Precompiled for:

+* Windows
+* Linux
+* macOS
+* Android

 ## Download

 To download, use the [Godot Asset Library](https://godotengine.org/404/NO_LINK_AT_THE_MOMENT) or download the archive by clicking the button at the top of the main repository page: `Code -> Download ZIP`, then unzip it to your project folder.
+Or use one of the stable versions from the [GitHub Releases](https://github.com/DmitriySalnikov/godot_debug_draw_3d/releases) page (just download one of the "Source Codes" in assets).

 ## Usage